practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Free Pascal/Blaise Pascal Compiler/README.md

 <br/>

-I downloaded this tarball file with the pre-compiled binary _blaise-v0.13.0-linux-x86_64.tar.gz_ from here: https://github.com/graemeg/blaise/releases/tag/v0.13.0
+Otherwise, I downloaded this tarball file with the pre-compiled binary _blaise-v0.13.0-linux-x86_64.tar.gz_ from here: https://github.com/graemeg/blaise/releases/tag/v0.13.0

 I unpacked that tarball file and expanded my _~/.bashrc_ configuration file like this (activate it after changes with _$ source ~/.bashrc_):